zhu00121/WavRx/README.md

 The steps for training *WavRx* (or your own model) are as follows:

 1. Prepare the dataset in a format that is compatible with *SpeechBrain*.
-Use the **Link to data preparation scripts** to access the data prepration scripts.
+Use the **Link to data preparation scripts** to see how to prepare each dataset in the required format, as well as where to download the data files.

 2. [Optional only if you want to train your own model] Place the code of your model in the ``model`` folder, it needs to have 1 output neuron (without sigmoid).

+3. Check the hyperparameter file at ``exps/<DATASET>/hparams/wavrx_<DATASET>.yaml``.
+Modify the data i/o paths if needed.
+We provide a detailed guidance in the ``demos`` folder where we walk through the hyperparam file and demonstrate how to modify it for your own usage.

+4. The ``train.py`` does NOT need to be edited.
+Unless you want to change the training strategy or the loss function.
+All the hyperparameters and the input models are controlled by modifying the hyperparam file.
+This helps to ensure that models are compared in a fair manner.

+5. Initiate training by calling ``python train.py hparams/wavrx_<DATASET>.yaml``.
+The test evaluation will be automatically conducted at the end of training using the best checkpoint with the highest F1 score.
+The results will be automatically saved.

 ## Running multiple tasks
+Currently the repository is not built for running multiple tasks in one-shot, while this can be done by wrapping them in one shell script.
+However, such function will be made available with our ongoing health benchmark project - a larger health benchmark for easy implementation and evaluation of SOTA diagnostic models for 10+ diseases.
+If you are interested, keep an eye on the [SpeechBrain Benchmark](https://github.com/speechbrain/benchmarks) where we will be releasing our scripts.

 # 📧 Contact